 Instructions provided for understanding and operating content do not rely solely on sensory characteristics of components such as shape, size, visual location, orientation, or sound.
 (Level A)

-Instructions that use shape or location to provide context can help users understand content.
-However, such sensory characteristics should not be the only means of conveying information, because users who lack the ability to fully use one or more of their senses may not understand the meaning.
-Providing additional information beyond sensory details will allow all users to better understand the instructions and context being conveyed.
+Instructions that use shape or location to provide context can help many users understand content.
+However, such sensory characteristics should not be the only means of conveying information when giving instructions, because users who lack the ability to fully use one or more of their senses may not understand the meaning.
+Providing complementary information beyond sensory details will allow all users to better understand the instructions and context being conveyed.

 When elements are described using visual cues such as shape, size, or physical location (e.g., "select the button on the right"), it can make it easier for a sighted user and some people who have cognitive disabilities to locate the elements.
 But someone with a visual disability may not be able to perceive those visual cues.
 The element must also be described in another non-visual way, such as by its label (e.g., "select the Delete button on the right").